 Do I Have to Sign for Damaged Goods?

-If your goods have arrived damaged, you MUST advise the driver and sign a damaged goods delivery note.
+If your goods arrive damaged, make sure to give the delivery driver a heads-up and put your signature on that damaged goods delivery note.

 Who can sign for damaged goods?